yupswing/youtubehaiku.net/README.md

 # YOUTUBEHAIKU.NET

-Youtube Haiku HTML5 Player is an HTML5 web application to play, continuosly, videos gathered from the Youtube Haiku subreddit ([/r/youtubehaiku](https://www.reddit.com/r/youtubehaiku)) in a nice and minimalist interface.
+Youtube Haiku Player is an HTML5 web application to play, continuosly, videos gathered from the Youtube Haiku subreddit ([/r/youtubehaiku](https://www.reddit.com/r/youtubehaiku)) in a nice and minimalist interface.

 The app is live at <http://youtubehaiku.net>

-You can choose the source of the videos (top posts, new posts), the range (today, this week, all time...) and the tags you want to exclude (haiku, poetry, meme, nsfw, load): in the app, a combination of those is called a "channel".
+You can choose the source of the videos (top posts, new posts...), the range (today, this week, all time...) and the tags you want to exclude (haiku, poetry, meme, nsfw).

 The video list is updated while you watch (or when you change the "channel") and will play forever until the end of the reddit (and trust me, there are a lot of videos to watch).